vihari/slides/mlr_iitb.md

 ![Do Regularizers help in Generalization](md_slides/_images/nnet_gen_how/reg_in_gen.png)

 Note: The networks generalize fine with no regularizers (we all know that, though).
-The point is to rule out regularizers as the reason for generalization.
+The point is to rule out regularizers as "the" reason for generalization.